deliveryhero/hfc-pubsub/README.md

 ### Graceful Shutdown

 When gracefully shutting down a process, it is a good idea to first close all open subscriptions.
 For this reason we have a `closeAll` method in the pubsub service that we pass on to the `SubscriptionService.init` method to close all connections before shutting down.
-And example using it with process signal handlers:
+An example using it with process signal handlers:

 ```ts
 // PUBSUB_ROOT_DIR/subscription.service.js